Aly Raisman: 2015

 Raisman made her comeback to competition at the City of Jesolo Trophy in late March.
-There, she received the gold medal with the U.S. team and won individual bronze medals in the all-around (behind Simone Biles and Bailie Key), with a score of 59.100, and the floor exercise (behind Biles and Erika Fasana of Italy), with a score of 14.850.
+There, she received the gold medal with the U.S. team and won individual bronze medals in the all-around (behind Simone Biles and Bailie Key) and the floor exercise (behind Biles and Erika Fasana of Italy).
+Then in July, she competed at the U.S. Classic.
+She finished fifth in the all-around after falling on a new tumbling pass on the floor exercise.
+At the National Championships in Indianapolis, she finished third in the all-around, behind Biles and Maggie Nichols.